Bethan Sayed

-Bethan Sayed (née Jenkins, born 9 December 1981) is a Welsh politician.
+Bethan Sayed (née Jenkins, born 9 December 1981) is a Welsh former politician.
 She represented the South Wales West region for Plaid Cymru as a Member of the Senedd from 2007 to 2021.

 Early life and education

 Sayed was born in Aberdare, the daughter of poet Mike Jenkins.
 She grew up in Merthyr Tydfil, where both her parents were involved in the anti-apartheid movement of the 1980s and early 1990s.
 Her brother is the Channel 4 News reporter Ciaran Jenkins.

 She was educated at Ysgol Gyfun Rhydfelen, near Pontypridd.
 She graduated with a BScEcon degree in International Politics and International History at the University of Wales, Aberystwyth in 2005.

 Through student politics, she was elected to the Aberystwyth Guild of Students executive, and was serving as Guild President by 2004.
 With the organisation Cymru X she has served as a national organiser of the party's youth wing.